+Becca's commitment to equity in higher education was recognized by the AAC&U, who named her a K. Patricia Cross Future Leader of Higher Education in 2022.
 As a scholar-practitioner, Becca actively supports a group of young leaders from Mississippi.
 Prior to beginning her doctorate, Becca founded the Alumni College Success Program at the Sunflower County Freedom Project, an educational and leadership nonprofit in the Mississippi Delta.
 Now in its sixth year, the ACSP is grant funded and provides holistic, intensive support to 25 college students.
 Before that, Becca taught 3rd grade for two years in Lyon, Mississippi and worked as a Program Director at the Sunflower County Freedom Project.

 Becca attended Brown University, where she studied Cultural Anthropology with a focus in international development.
 She is from Urbana, Illinois and has lived in Côte d'Ivoire, France, England, and Chile.

 She currently lives with her husband, daughter, and dog in Fayetteville, Arkansas.
-She will be joining the University of Arkansas faculty in 2023.